 Architecture

-The ShopiTerm software system consist of multiple microservices.
+The ShopiTerm software system consists of multiple microservices.

 This page lists them and gives some detail on their implementation.